Richard Zussman

-Richard Zussman (born September 2, 1983) is a Canadian television reporter.
-He works for Global BC as an online journalist based at the Legislative Assembly of British Columbia.
-He is a former reporter for the CBC based in Victoria.
-He was dismissed as legislature reporter in early December 2017, for co-writing (with Rob Shaw) the book A Matter of Confidence about the fall of Christy Clark's British Columbia Liberal Party.
+Richard Zussman (born September 2, 1983) is a former Canadian television reporter based in Victoria, British Columbia.
+He currently works as a Vice President, Public Affairs for Burson.
+He previously worked for Global BC as a journalist based at the Legislative Assembly of British Columbia.
+He was the Provincial Affairs reporter for CBC based at the BC legislature from 2014 to 2017.
+He was dismissed in early December 2017, for co-writing (with Rob Shaw) the book A Matter of Confidence about the fall of Christy Clark's British Columbia Liberal Party.
 He is a former TV personality on Citytv in Edmonton, where he served the political reporter/videographer for Breakfast Television and a former videojournalist and on-air pundit for the Sun News Network in Vancouver.

-Biography
+In September 2026, Zussman announced that he would seek the British Columbia New Democratic Party candidacy in Saanich South in the 2026 British Columbia general election.

+Early Career

 Zussman was born and raised in Ottawa, Ontario, where he became interested in politics at a young age.
 He received his undergraduate degree in political studies from Queen's University in Kingston, Ontario in 2006.
 He went on to the Newhouse School of Public Communications at Syracuse University, where he completed his master's in Broadcast Journalism.

 While at Syracuse, Zussman travelled to New Hampshire to cover the historic 2008 presidential primary for KUAR, an NPR radio station in Little Rock, Arkansas.
 He travelled with former Arkansas Governor Mike Huckabee on his campaign bus and reported on a group of Little Rock volunteers supporting Hillary Clinton who were left out in the cold after their hotel burned down.

 In the summer of 2008, Zussman worked in Washington, D.C., as a television reporter for KTAL in Shreveport, Louisiana, covering the senate race between John Kennedy and incumbent Mary Landrieu.
 He also covered sports at WBNG-TV in New York.

-Zussman joined City Edmonton in November 2008.
+Zussman joined Citytv Edmonton in November 2008.

+Zussman moved to Vancouver in 2010, alongside his now wife Liza Yuzda.
+He worked at CityNews Vancouver and the Sun News Network before joining the CBC as a general assignment reporter.
+Zussman covered the 2011 Stanley Cup Finals 2011 Stanley Cup Final and the subsequent riot 2011 Vancouver Stanley Cup riot on Vancouver's streets.